 La Roche Saint Christophe, a local cliff dwelling that is one of the oldest continuously inhabited sites in the world where humans have lived continuously for over 50,000 years until it was turned into a preserve by the French Government 100 years ago.

-Pascal Raux and Pier Luigi Lattuada will be our shamanic guides.
+Pascal Raux and Apela Colorado will be our shamanic guides.
 Jim Garrison will provide contemplations on paleolithic culture and its importance to modernity.
 Calen Rayne will lecture on acoustic archeology, the use of sound in the caves from ancient times to create resonance and to communicate over long distances.
 This art form was well known among ancient cave dwellers.

-For those attending the course on Grammatica in Chartres July 5-11, we will all take a bus from Chartres on Sunday July 12 south to Les Eyzies, a small town centrally located in the cave region.
-For those not attending Grammatica, directions will be provided for how to get to Les Eyzies by train.
-The opening ceremony will take place at 4:00 PM Sunday July 12.
+For those attending the course on Grammatica in Chartres July 5-11,we will all SHARE TRANSPORT from Chartres TO ROCAMADOUR ON SATURDAY JULY 11, AND THEN on Sunday July 12 WEST to Les Eyzies, a small town centrally located in the cave region.
+For those not attending Grammatica OR COMING TO CHARTRES FOR OUR DEPARTURE, directions will be provided for how to get to ROCAMADOUR OR Les Eyzies by train.
+The opening ceremony will take place at 4:00 PM Sunday July 12 IN LES EYZIES.

 Les Eyzies is a small town with many shops and restaurants.
 The temperature is warm during the summer with highs of 79°F and lows of 58°F.